Here's what tax pros are looking for in Donald Trump's returns

 According to the New York Times, "The Apprentice" alone earned Trump $200 million between 2005 and 2018.
 If he kept earning royalties while in office, he wouldn't be the first.
 Former President Barack Obama also benefited from publishing, although on a much smaller scale.
 While he was in office, Obama earned twice as much from book royalties as from his presidential salary, Forbes has calculated.

+Dubinsky noted that "it's hard to tell just looking at a tax return how successful somebody is — there might be three ventures that are very successful, there might be a venture that's not so successful."

+He added, "But I think on par, when you look at everything in the tax return in total, I think it does paint a picture of a very complicated business venture system that Donald Trump was running."

-In a statement sent by the Trump campaign, the former president said his returns show "how proudly successful I have been."
+In a statement sent by the Trump campaign after the tax returns were disclosed, the former president said his returns show "how proudly successful I have been."

 "The Democrats should have never done it, the Supreme Court should have never approved it, and it's going to lead to horrible things for so many people," Trump said.